royborgen/qbt_port_update/README.md

 ```

 - `CREATE_LOG_FILE` should only container `yes` or `no`
 - `CRON_SCHEDULE` require the use of correctly formated cron job.
+If not set the script will execute by default every 15th minute.
 - `GLUETUN_IP` Required from Gluetun 4.0.0.
 Needs to contain Gluetun server IP.
 - `GLUETUN_PORT` is requered from Gluetun v.4.0.0.
 Need to contain the Gluetun Control Server listening port. `Default port is 8000`.
 - `LOGTIMEFORMAT` controls the time format of the logfile.
 This can be adjusted to your liking.